4nn1k4/AR-HUD_autonomous_night_driving/README.md

 # Design and Evaluation of AR-HUD Elements at Night for Autonomous Vehicles in VR

-This project contains a VR autonomous driving simulator to view AR-HUD elements driving autonomously at night on country roads.
+This project involves the development of a VR autonomous driving simulator that allows users to experience AR-HUD elements while driving autonomously at night on country roads

-This project was developed in context of my bachelor thesis at the University of Regensburg (Chair for Media Informatics).
+This project was developed in context of my bachelor thesis at the University of Regensburg, specifically within the Chair for Media Informatics.

 ## Idea
-Based on related work, I designed four AR-HUD elements in VR with the help of Unity 2021.3.1f1 and Blender.
+Building upon existing research in this field, I designed four AR-HUD elements using Unity 2021.3.1f1 and Blender.
-The intention was to research which AR-HUD element was preferred by users driving at night on country roads.
+The primary goal was to investigate user preferences for AR-HUD elements in the context of nighttime driving on rural roads.

-The AR-HUD elements can be classified within two categories.
-The elements could be either world- or screen related or have different levels of abstraction.
+The AR-HUD elements have two main characteristics.
+The elements can be either world or screen related as well as have different levels of abstraction.

+* <b> World or Screen Related: </b> These elements are designed to either interact with the real-world environment or be anchored to the user's viewpoint or screen, providing different ways of presenting information.

++ <b> Levels of Abstraction: </b> The AR-HUD elements also vary in their levels of abstraction, offering users either detailed and realistic or simplified and abstracted visualizations.

 ## AR-HUD elements
 <table>